marcos-sem-s/datacamp-exercises/Introduction to SQL/01 - Relational Databases.md

 - [x] This is a relational database containing three tables: `employees`, `job_levels`, and `departments`.
 - [ ] This is a database, but it is not relational, because no relationship exists between job levels and departments.
 - [ ] This is not a database because there is no SQL code shown.

+> Well done!
+This is an example of how data in databases is organized into many tables.

 <br>